DFE-Digital/get-into-teaching-app/app/views/content/urgent-call-for-qualified-teachers.md

 [Answering your questions](#faq).

-## Please register with a supply agency now
+## Please register with a teaching supply agency now

 This will enable the agencies to be ready to use you as soon as possible.

 ### Finding an agency

-Find an agency near you from the list below, and contact the agency directly.
+Find a teaching supply agency near you from the list below, and contact the agency directly.
 This list of education supply agencies are part of the government framework and offer schools value for money.

 You can also contact other supply agencies you know of if they are not on the list.
 The agency will help you with what you need, for example updating your DBS.